UPDATED MAY 2022:

 GM’s new policy means if you lease a vehicle through GM Financial, you now have no option but to sell back to GM if you want to end your lease.

 The semiconductor chip shortage severely impacted both consumers and automakers.
+As consumers began to stay home during the pandemic, automakers began to cut back on production of vehicles.
+More consumers needed laptops, cell phones and other electronic devices that used this same type of chip.
+When consumers started back to work and driving more, the chips were not readily available for automakers.
 Record low supply of both new and used vehicles has pushed used car prices sky high.
 It’s a seller’s market for used cars, and GM customers don’t want to miss out.

 What effect will this new rule from GM have on the market?